G-Innes/marketmojo/README.md

-# MarketMojo - Trading Journal & Analytics Platform
+# Stat Tracker - Trading Journal & Analytics Platform

 A comprehensive trading assistant and journal application built with React, TypeScript, and Vite, designed to help traders implement the Smash & Grab trading strategy effectively.
 The platform focuses on providing a modern, intuitive interface with powerful trading analysis tools.